TimeDelta/q-vs-c_enc_dec_nonstationary/README.md

 Unfortunately, due to dimensionality constraints, it is not possible to maintain perfect transformational parity with the quantum ansatz.
 This experiment breaks that parity by not enforcing the special orthogonal (SO) Lie group for the per-feature rotations but still maintains global SO adherance for the final weight matrix.
 SO is a subgroup of the unitary (U) Lie group (lies inside it's manifold since the complex part is 0).
-It is well documented that Givens matrices have the U Lie group (Givens, 1958).
+It is well documented that Givens matrices have the U Lie group (Givens; 1958).
 This layer construction uses each free parameter as an angle in a n/2 × n/2 Givens matrix and constructs unique rotations for each feature (as in the quantum ansatz).
-Importantly, the SO group is preserved under matrix multiplication (Golub, Van Loan 2013).
+Importantly, the SO group is preserved under matrix multiplication (Golub, Van Loan; 2013).
 This allows the use of individual n/2×n/2 SO matrices (one per feature) embedded along the diagonal of the full-dimensional identity matrix in a banded fashion, which most closely resembles ring entanglement in the final linear layer weight matrix (see [definition of planes in a ring](./models.py#L192) and Figure figure_num_a below) to be multiplied together while still restricting to the SO group at the global level.
 Unfortunately, this necessarily breaks the enforcement of unitarity on each individual rotation due the the afore-mentioned dimensionality constraints.
 ![Figure figure_num_a: Influence of Each Free Angle Parameter in the Final Weight Matrix](./images/givens-rotation-matrix-construction.png)